welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Near.md

 ## Compile

 :::info
-WELLDONE Code provides three choices for compilation - We now only support the AMD compilation server, however we will shortly add support for the ARM compilation server.
+WELLDONE Code provides three choices for compilation - We now only support the AMD compilation server, however, we will shortly add support for the ARM compilation server.
 :::

 ### 1. NEAR Compiler for Rust